 Baseline forecasts should be generated that users can fine tune using industry insights that are not known in the historical data.
 When considering solutions, pay special attention to products that automate routine tasks and apply advanced analytic methods to efficiently optimize key drivers affecting your supply chain management process.

-Companies talk about achieving goals and objectives daily, but how to achieve a successful profit plan is often left out because no one wants to be the reason a target is missed.
+Companies talk about achieving goals and objectives daily, but how to achieve a successful cash flow forecasting profit plan is often left out because no one wants to be the reason a target is missed.
 Vanguard acts as the connection between putting plans in action and actually achieving them.

 Vanguard’s IBP platform, Vanguard Predictive Planning, skillfully handles all four components with ease, allowing you to worry less when the time comes for the next quarterly review.
 Reach out to one of our specialists to find out how to improve your forecasts.